Assistance programs Winnebago County.

 Find how to get financial help, and where to apply for assistance, in Winnebago County.
 In a crisis, low to moderate income families can receive cash grants or free items.
 The money can help pay for heating bills or rent, free food or clothes (including school supplies) are given from pantries, there is transportation provided as well as other support services.
 Find charitable assistance programs, funds from churches, and government aid in the county.

-Find ways to get help with bills, job training, and free legal aid
+Find ways to get financial help with bills, job training, and free legal aid

 Two organizations that offer local residents aid include ADVOCAP, Inc., which provides low income and other struggling people with resources, job training, and grants for bills.
 Another organization is the Winnebago free legal assistance program, which can provide foreclosure counseling and other free advice to families in the area.
 Learn more about each organization below.